 So, are you ready to explore the natural beauties and picturesque villages of Thrace?
 Ferryhopper suggests the following sights in Alexandroupoli:

 - Stop and stare at the Lighthouse of Alexandroupolis, the city’s naval symbol, guiding the coastal shipping for decades.
-Its emblematic trademark has been recognized as a cultural heritage site since 2013.

 - Go to the Ethnological Museum of Thrace and marvel at the 500 exhibition pieces telling you the land’s tale.